davelively14/portfolio-bef/_portfolio/3_blocmetrics.md

 <a href="http://getbootstrap.com/" target="\_blank"><i class="icon-bootstrap" style="font-size:4em;"></i></a> Bootstrap for our front-end components and styling.
 <br>
 <br>
-<a href="http://rubyonrails.org/" target="\_blank"><i class="icon-ruby-on-rails" style="font-size:4em;"></i></a> Rails is used for user management via static page frontend.
+<a href="http://rubyonrails.org/" target="\_blank"><i class="icon-ruby-on-rails" style="font-size:4em;"></i></a> Rails is used for user management on the front end via server rendered static pages.
 It was also used as the API to handle received events from registered applications.
 <br>
 <br>
 <a href="https://www.postgresql.org/" target="\_blank"><i class="icon-postgres" style="font-size:4em;"></i></a> PostgreSQL for the database layer.